Pushover

 “Full disclosure, when I played it at the time, I got it at a LAN party, so nearly 30 years later, I've paid for the game for the first time...
 I was an American teenager who had no idea what 'Quavers' were, and if not for the game's story, I never would've suspected this was a product placement tie-in.”

 The gameplay of this early 90s puzzle game is well-structured, gradually introducing players to a variety of domino types and their unique interactions through thoughtfully designed levels.
-While the game effectively eases players into its mechanics, it requires them to independently learn the controls for manipulating the dominos.
+While the game effectively eases players into its mechanics, it requires them to independently learn the controls for manipulating the dominos, adding a layer of challenge to the experience.
+Overall, the subtlety and complexity of the gameplay mechanics provide a rewarding puzzle-solving experience.

-“I was too young to appreciate it at the time, but for an early 90s puzzle game, the levels do a pretty solid job of introducing the game's various mechanics, which have a surprising amount of subtlety and interactions.”
+“For an early 90s puzzle game, the levels do a solid job of introducing the game's various mechanics, which have a surprising amount of subtlety and interactions.”

 “Making this tricky is that there are around a dozen different types of dominos - dominos that explode (making holes for others to fall through), dominos that split in two and go both ways, dominos that float up to the ceiling before falling, dominos that make bridges across gaps... the early levels introduce each of these, while also being set up to demonstrate some of the interactions and other mechanics.”